-We agree with EFRAG that the principle-based approach of considering multiple scenarios and possible outcomes for measuring expected credit losses is very much welcome as it allows flexibility and adaptation to accommodate to the different levels of sophistication of entities, the availability of data and the different macroeconomic variables that affect the geographic regions in which the entities operate.
+The principle-based approach of considering multiple scenarios and possible outcomes for measuring expected credit losses is very much welcome as it allows flexibility and adaptation to accommodate to the different levels of sophistication of entities, the availability of data and the different macroeconomic variables that affect the geographic regions in which the entities operate.
 However, the excessive absence of guidance leads to situations in which similar entities on the same set of facts and circumstances and operating in the same regions come up with different macroeconomic scenarios.